-It may not be noised about in some politically correct circles, but this festival commemorates a military victory - of tradition over assimilation, of fundamentalism over modernism.
+The politically correct may not approve, but this religious festival commemorates a military victory in a civil war -- of tradition over assimilation, of fundamentalism over modernism.

 Well, not exactly.
 The military aspects of the struggle are scarcely mentioned in today's celebration of Chanukah.
 The focus has shifted over the centuries.
 The very name Chanukah, or Dedication, now refers to the cleansing of the Temple in Jerusalem after it was defiled by pagan rites.

 After all, the holiday isn't named for any particular battle or campaign or hero.
 It isn't the Feast of the Maccabees, who led the revolt.
-Therefore the real theme of Chanukah is the rededication of the Temple.
+Therefore, the real theme of Chanukah is the rededication of the Temple in Jerusalem.

 In the glow of the candles, the heroic feats of the Maccabees have become transmuted into acts of divine intervention.
 The blessing over the candles recited each night of the holiday goes: "Blessed art Thou, O Lord our God, King of the universe, who wrought miracles for our fathers in days of old."
 Miracles, not victories.